ish-xyz/jenkins-aws-platform/README.md

-# Work in progress - expect incorrect docs and flaky workflows :D
+## Work in progress - expect incorrect docs and flaky workflows :D
 ----

-# BRIEF DESCRIPTION
+## BRIEF DESCRIPTION

-This repository contains the infrastructure as code needed to automate the setup of Jenkins and its jobs, secrets, and needed AWS infrastructure.
+This repository contains the infrastructure code and configurations needed to automate the provisioning of Jenkins, its jobs, secrets, and the related AWS components/services.

 The platform takes advantage of 4 main tools/systems:

-Terraform
+- Terraform
-Packer + Ansible
+- Packer + Ansible
-Jenkins CASC
+- Jenkins CASC
-Jenkins DSL
+- Jenkins DSL

-The infrastructure layer chosen here is AWS but the architecture could potentially work in every cloud provider.<br><br><br>
+Although the infrastructure's demo is based on AWS, this design can work in every cloud provider.<br><br><br>

-# CONCEPTS
+## CONCEPTS

-The design I have decided to go for this platform is "Immutable infrastructure".
+The approach I have decided to use is "Immutable infrastructure", and a clear split between CI & CD.
+Where the CI is performed by Packer and the CD by Terraform.

-For this particular reason I have used Packer to build the images (Jenkins master and agent AMIs) and Terraform to deploy the infrastructure.
+Packer is used to build the images (Jenkins master and agent AMIs) and Terraform to deploy/configure the AWS infrastructure.
 <br><br>

 ### Jenkins Master: AMI creation with Packer + Ansible

-With the code defined in `/images/master` packer will create a new AMI with our Jenkins Master pre-configured in it.
+With the code defined in `/images/master` packer will create a new AMI with our Jenkins Master and its dependencies pre-configured in it.

-When you execute Packer (see section: Tutorial) it will:
+When you run `./run.sh create-image master` a Docker image with packer in it will be created and Packer will:

 1. Create a temporary instance
 2. Connect to the instance and execute the ansible playbook defined here -> `/images/master/ansible/playbook`